 Key Takeaways & Conclusion

-- 67.3% of shoppers plan to spend the same or more as last year, and “Buy Now, Pay later” payment options have greatly increased in popularity.
+- 63.3% of shoppers plan to spend the same or more as last year, and “Buy Now, Pay Later” payment options are a powerful way to help them do that

 - The vast majority of shopping will take place on mobile devices.

-- Many shoppers, particularly Gen X and Boomers, plan to begin holiday shopping before November.
+- Many shoppers, particularly Gen X & Boomers, plan to begin holiday shopping before November.

 - Social media is better than ever for reaching younger audiences, especially with the massive growth of TikTok and other social networks.